The Whole Story*

 SD CURLEE USA: continuing the legacy

 In 2010 as a devoted SD Curlee enthusiast, the growth of Birdsong Guitars allowed Scott Beckwith (me) to resurrect mostly a bass that never got its due in development but also an innovative American company that left too soon.
 I felt the SD Curlee bass never got the continued refinement it deserved and the folks truly behind it never got the credit they deserved.
 My pursuit began with the idea of working up a tribute model and ended up with a rebirth of the company!
-With encouragement from Randy Dritz and Denny Rauen (and others), we re-engineered the SD Curlee bass from Dritz' long-tenon neck out.
-We kept the visuals and vibe of an SD Curlee but brought the parts quality (truss rods, hardware & bridges) to modern precision and the build quality to boutique standards.
-I don't care if I could move a truckload of them, I didn't get into this to put a vintage USA name on a Chinese "reissue" so I didn't.
-I view our chapter in this as a continuation, not a nostalgia act.
-We brought it back... and brought it forward.
+With encouragement from Randy Dritz and Denny Rauen (and others), we used the best of my collection for patterns, re-engineered things (from better headstock angle to slightly shorter scale length, stronger neck construction and truss rod, better wiring and sheilding, and so on), kept the visuals and vibe, and built them like high-end hand made boutique basses.

 VINTAGE SD CURLEE FAQ